Barura Upazila: Administration

-Barura Upazila is divided into Barura Municipality and 15 Union Parishads: Aganagar, Bhabanipur, Uttar Khoshbas, Dakshin Khoshbas, Chitodda, Jhalam, Uttar Shilmuri, Dakshin Shilmuri, Adda, Adra, Shakpur, Galimpur, Vauksar, Laxmipur and Payalgacha.
-The union parishads are subdivided into 212 mauzas and 314 villages.
+Barura Upazila is divided into Barura Municipality and 15 union councils: Aganagar, Bhabanipur, Uttar Khoshbas, Dakshin Khoshbas, Chitodda, Jhalam, Uttar Shilmuri, Dakshin Shilmuri, Adda, Adra, Shakpur, Galimpur, Vauksar, Laxmipur and Payalgacha.
+The union councils are subdivided into 212 mauzas and 314 villages.

 Barura Municipality is subdivided into 9 wards and 26 mahallas.

 Upazila Administration is run by the Office of the Upazila Nirbahi Officer.
 Upazila nirbahi officer (UNO) is the chief executive officer of the upazila and an upazila magistrate.
 As of 2021, the UNO is N-Uamong Marma Mong.
 AC (Land) is another officer of administration cadre who is accountable and responsible for land management.

 Representative

-A.Z.M.
-Shafiuddin Shamim was elected to parliament for Comilla-8 as an Awami League candidate in 2024.
+Zakaria Taher Sumon was elected to parliament for Cumilla-8 as an Bangladesh Nationalist Party candidate in 2026.